cakephp/docs/en/appendices/4-5-migration-guide.rst

 - ``ConsoleOptionParser`` now treats all input after a ``--`` as positional arguments.
 This allows console commands to accept positional arguments that begin with a ``-`` such as date values like ``-1 day``.
+- ``bin/cake cache clear_group <name>`` was added.
+This command gives a CLI interface to clearing a specific cache group.
+See :ref:`cache-groups` for how to use cache groups.

 Controller
 ----------